mikkokotila/Open-BIM-Files/README.md

 **HVAC:** [MagiCAD](https://www.magicad.com) | [docs](https://portal.magicad.com/Download/GetProductCategoryList?categoryId=4)

-These softwares are all on the rather small list of softwares with the [IFC2x3 Step 2 Certification](http://www.ifcwiki.org/index.php/IFC_Certified_Software)
+These softwares are all on the rather small list of softwares with the [IFC2x3 Step 2 Certification](http://www.ifcwiki.org/index.php/IFC_Certified_Software).
+At the moment and going to the future, [IFC4 Certification](https://www.buildingsmart.org/ifc4-software-certification-delivers-first-milestone/) is the one to watch, but at the moment just one company is certified.

 ### Other Related Software